shivtorov/github-test-2-Branching/README.md

 version 0.2 - new start

+_working on feature-A_.
+It will be included in release 0.3

 this is the place for me to test different branching strategies and associated GitHub functionality

 Note: release-0.1 + **hostfix-0.1.1**